smthy1/user-management/README.md

-# 🌎 User Management
+# 🌎 User and Task Management

-A user management API built with Express and PostgreSQL, fully package with Docker.
-My goal with this project is learn to develop in MVC patterns.
+A complete API for user and task management built with Express and PostgreSQL, fully containerized with Docker.
+This project was developed to help me learn and solidify backend development patterns (MVC) and JWT-based authentication.

 ## 📦 Features

+🧑‍💼 User Features
    - 📝 Register user

    - 🔐 User login

    - ✏️ Update username

    - 🔄 Change password

    - 🗑️ Delete user

    - 🧐 JWT validation

    - 🔒 Password encryption with bcrypt

    - 🚫 Rate limiting to prevent brute-force

    - 🧪 Format validation of username, password and email fields

+✅ Task Features

+   - 📌 Create tasks

+   - 🔁 Update task status (completed or not)

+   - 🗑️ Delete user task

+   - 📄 List all tasks of the authenticated user

+   -🔐 Each user can only manage their own tasks

 ## ⚙️ Technologies used